Why an Emerging Market Rout Has Hit Indonesia So Hard

 2. Why is Indonesia being targeted?

-It’s one of a few Asian emerging markets that run current-account deficits (so do India and the Philippines).
-These economies rely on foreign inflows to finance their import needs.
+It’s one of a few Asian emerging markets that runs current-account deficits (so do India and the Philippines), and recent data shows it widened to a four-year high.
+The deficit economies rely on foreign inflows to finance their import needs, making them vulnerable to a slump in sentiment and sharp outflows.
 Foreign investors own almost 40 percent of Indonesia’s government bonds, among the highest of Asian emerging markets.
-That makes the economy especially vulnerable to a slump in sentiment and sharp outflows.
 Add to that the government runs a budget deficit, meaning it needs to borrow to finance spending.
-Rising debt costs curb its ability to fund development projects, curtailing growth.
-Already the economy is somewhat lackluster, growing about 5 percent in the first quarter, well shy of the 7 percent that President Joko Widodo targeted when he came to office in 2014.

 3. How badly are the currency and stocks faring?

 The rupiah is the second-worst performer in Asia (after India) since the emerging-market selloff began in late January, weakening about 9 percent to its lowest level against the dollar since 2015.
 The Jakarta Stock Exchange Composite Index, or JCI, is down 9 percent this year, while the yield on the benchmark 10-year government bonds has rallied this year to the highest since the end of 2016.